SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 When you enter a session, these default values are loaded depending on a [setting in the configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-race-engineer) and are used to initialize the race settings used for this session.
 You can provide setting values for each possible combination of simulator / car / track /  weather, as selected in the upper left area.
 When the settings are loaded, they will be loaded in the order from the least specific to the most specific, thereby allowing you to inherit settings and *overwrite* them for a more specific configuration.
 Let's take a look at a specific example:

-The race assistants use several values from the race settings to calculate how much time a specific pitstop will need - the time required to refuel the car,  to change the tyres and for entering and leaving the pits.
+The Race Assistants use several values from the race settings to calculate how much time a specific pitstop will need - the time required to refuel the car,  to change the tyres and for entering and leaving the pits.
 Some values are specific for the given track, some for the car in use and even some might be identical for all cars and tracks.
 This is how you use the default values for these settings, you simply select the desired scope using the menus in the upper left corner and then enter the required values in the list of settings.

 | Settings for *all* cars and *all* tracks | Specific setting for *Hungaroring* |
 |------------------------------------------|------------------------------------|